hasura/graphql-engine/docs/graphql/manual/auth/index.rst

 As you can see from this:

 - **Authentication** is handled outside Hasura.
-Hasura delegates authentication and resolution of request headers into session variables to your existing (*or new/custom*) authentication service.
+Hasura delegates authentication and resolution of request headers into session variables to your authentication service *(existing or new)*

   Your authentication service is required to pass a user's **role** information in the form of session variables like ``X-Hasura-Role``, etc. More often than not, you'll also need to pass user information